StanJBrown/playground/README.md

     cd examples/symbolic_regression
     python symbolic_regression.py

-    # alternatively you can run the example with PyPy, it might be faster :)
+    # alternatively you can run the example with PyPy, it is faster :)
     pypy symbolic_regression.py

 The example uses data in `examples/symbolic_regression/sine.dat` to find the